 Breach of duty: This is when the medical professional breaches the duty of care that is owed to the patient.
 For example, when a staff member fails to follow the appropriate cleaning procedure or fails to sanitize instruments or medical tubing, that constitutes a breach of duty.

 Damages: The breach should have caused damages to the patient such as physical injuries and monetary damages.

 Causation: The damages suffered by the patient must have been directly caused by the breach of duty on the part of the medical professional.

 Compensation for Affected Victims

 Victims of medical negligence can seek compensation for damages including medical expenses, lost wages, hospitalization, cost of surgeries and procedures, rehabilitation, past and future pain and suffering and emotional distress.
-An experienced Huntington Beach personal medical malpractice lawyer can help fight for your rights and help you secure maximum compensation for your losses.
+An experienced Irvine Personal Injury Lawyer can help fight for your rights and help you secure maximum compensation for your losses.